Jnxx02/DM-ML-ProjectTask/README.md

 # 🚗 DM-ML-ProjectTask
-This web application detects fraud in transactions by allowing users to input transaction data through a form.
-The data is then sent to the server for processing using a machine learning model to determine whether the transaction is fraudulent.
-The classification result is immediately returned and displayed to the user on the same page.
+This web application can detect fraud in accident insurance claims by allowing users to input transaction data through a form.
+The data is then sent to the server to be processed using a machine learning model to determine whether the transaction is fake or not.
+The classification results are immediately returned and displayed to the user on the same page.

 ## Group Member:
 - [Mario Valerian Rante Ta'dung - H071221075](https://github.com/riooorante)